 anemiaFrequent blood tests to monitor whether the new stem cells in the bone marrow are taking hold or being rejected

-After you leave the hospital, contact your doctor if any of the following occur: Nausea and/or vomitingSevere painNew onset of pain more than 24 hours after the transplantRedness, swelling, increasing pain, excessive bleeding, or discharge from the catheter siteSigns of infection; including fever and chillsRashDiarrhea
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Nausea and/or vomitingSevere painNew onset of pain more than 24 hours after the transplantRedness, swelling, increasing pain, excessive bleeding, or discharge from the catheter siteSigns of infection; including fever and chillsRashDiarrhea